- Efrén dividido (coming July 2023)—A Spanish translation of Efren Divided by Ernesto Cisneros.

-- Le dicen Fregona (forthcoming 2022)—the Spanish version of my book They Call Her Fregona.
+- Le dicen Fregona (January 2023)—the Spanish version of my book They Call Her Fregona.

-- La víspera del Orgullo (coming May 10, 2022)—A Spanish translation of ‘Twas the Night before Pride by Joanna McClintick.
+- La víspera del Orgullo (May 2022)—A Spanish translation of ‘Twas the Night before Pride by Joanna McClintick.
 Illustrated by Juana Medina.

 - El Parlamento de Lechuzas (October 2021)—the Spanish version of my graphic novel The Witch Owl Parliament

-- El ascenso del rey enano (September 2021)—the Spanish version of my graphic novel Rise of the Halfling King (September 2021).
+- El ascenso del rey enano (September 2021)—the Spanish version of my graphic novel Rise of the Halfling King.
 New York Public Library Best Books of 2021.